 One computer can be allocated specifically for printing only.

-All of evit the Computer best 1 Once directed to the computer by the front-desk attendant, students can print their documents and then exit the Center.
+Once directed to the computer by the front-desk attendant, students can print their documents and then exit the Center.
 This will ensure a quick turnaround and maintain a steady traffic flow in the A.C.E. regarding students using printing services.